2 Jane Street, Suite 505

 Toronto, ON.
 M6S 4W3

-For emergencies or urgent care, appointments are best made by calling the office (preferably in the morning) or coming in person.
-Let us know how quickly you can arrive, so that we can plan for your needs.
+Same Day Appointments With Our Emergency Dentists!For extremities or critical care, movables are stylishly made by calling our dental clinic( rather than in the morning) or coming in person.
+Let us know how soon you can arrive so that we can plan for your requirements.
 For after-hours assistance, our answering machine will give you further directions.
-Don’t wait, call your family dentist immediately.
+Don’t wait; call your family dentist immediately.

 Types of Dental Emergencies

 Having a ToothacheIf your mouth is swollen, apply a cold compress to the outside of your cheek.
 Never put aspirin or any other anodyne against the epoxies near the paining tooth because it may burn the goo towel.
 Call our Toronto dentists straight down for exigency care.

 Chipped or Broken TeethWhen possible, save any pieces that you can find.
 Rinse your mouth with warm water, including any broken pieces.
 Still, apply a piece of reek to the area for about 10 twinkles or until the bleeding stops, If you’re bleeding.
 Apply a cold compress to the outside of your mouth, impertinence, or lip near the broken/ minced tooth to keep any swelling down and relieve pain until you arrive at our dental clinic.